scoiatael/medea/README.md

 ### Databases
 * [Postgres](https://www.postgresql.org) with [Postgis](https://postgis.net).
 Lots of option there - simplest ones are either Docker, or direct installation on your OS.
 Create databases by running `rake db:create`.
+* [Redis](https://redis.io).
+Similar to above, use either docker or local installation.

+### Running locally
+I recommend using [Foreman](https://github.com/ddollar/foreman) - `gem install foreman` to use same Procfile that's used by Heroku on production.
+Simply run `foreman start`.

 ### Running tests
 Simply run `rspec`.
 If database connection fails, double check it's up and running and named databases are created.